klippa-app/react-native-klippa-scanner-sdk/README.md

         // The text inside of the alert to confirm exiting the scanner.
         CancelConfirmationMessage: "Delete photos and exit scanner?",

+        // The warning message when the camera turned out of portrait mode.
+        OrientationWarningMessage: "Hold your phone in portrait mode",

         // To limit the amount of images that can be taken.
         ImageLimit: 10,